PioneerBois/PioneerHub/README.md

 ## Overview
 ### Description
 PioneerHub is a social platform that connects the CSUEB community together.
 PioneerHub is your go-to for reaching out to not only your classmates but also your department peers.
-Features include feed that displays student post, Groups based on shared topics, direct messaging, up-to-date information regarding many of the available student services.
+Features include feed that displays student post, a hub that gathers different resouces on campus on one screen, displaying and editing users profile, and a simple map that drops down locations of buildings on campus.
 PioneerHub is here to provide a sense of community and unity to the CSUEB family.

 ### App Evaluation